JamesByers/Beginning-Python-workshop/5_Control_flows/Control_flows.md

 _Explanation*_: Python lists have a finite size, which we know in advance!
 (We will cover looping through them using the `for` loop in the next section.)
 In video games, a `while` loop is often used to wait until 33 milliseconds have elapsed — this guarantees an exact 30 frames per second.
 We do not know the number of iterations in advance here because execution speed can vary even on a single processor, muchless between computers.

 ----------------------------------
+-->

-_Slide Title:_ Looping Through a List Using `while`
+## Looping Through a List Using `while`

-_Slide Content:_

-Let's take a look at how we might print each element of a list using a `while` loop.
+#### Let's take a look at how we might print each element of a list using a `while` loop

 Generally, in Python this is done using a `for` loop (we'll see this next!).
 However, it is a good exercise to get insight into how Python's `for` loop might work.

 ```
 primes = [2, 3, 5, 7]   	       # Line 1